-There are many conventional alternatives to wool that don’t include punching and stomping on sheep, such as cotton, rayon, nylon, and polyester.
+There are many conventional wool-free materials that don’t include punching and stomping on sheep, such as cotton, rayon, nylon, and polyester.
 Recently, however, we’ve seen a surge of high-performing fabrics that are revolutionary in both texture and eco-friendliness.
 More and more clothing brands are opting for these materials that don’t support the cruelty of the wool industry.
 Here are some of the new materials, both synthetic and plant-derived, that everyone will soon be wearing:

 Bamboo fabric feels like a cross between cashmere and silk and is light, strong, and breathable.
 Because it’s natural cellulose, bamboo can be completely biodegradable.
 Compared to merino wool, it is reportedly stronger and softer and does not retain a smell.